Xarib/OsuMapMatcher/README.md

 - It currently struggles with techmaps or any other slider heavy maps.
 - Some maps are just to exotic for the API.
 - Old maps don't have a preview because the underling .osu file is missing necessary data.
+- osu!lazer is not supported

 ## Roadmap / Planned features
-- Improve parser in the slider department to get better results when searching for techmaps.
+- [ ] Improve parser in the slider department to get better results when searching for techmaps.
-- Cleanup the .osu file parser and make it public.
+- [ ] Cleanup the .osu file parser and make it public.
-- Make all osu!std maps selectable
+- [ ] Make all osu!std maps selectable
-- Ask peppy for unranked maps
+- [ ] Ask peppy for unranked maps

-- Add search history
+- [ ] Add search history
-- Redo the design of the program
+- [ ] Redesign the programm

 ## API usage
 Find similar maps: `https://omm.xarib.ch/api/knn/search?id={beatmapId}&count={count}`